Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively refers to a state of extreme comfort and wealth.
-The phrase does not involve a literal lap but uses it metaphorically to signify abundance and ease.
+The idiom does not involve a literal lap but uses it metaphorically to signify abundance and ease.

 Origin: